cloud-gov/cf-ex-drupal8/README.md

 Drupal 8 example for Cloud Foundry

 This repository demonstrates how to run a production-worthy Drupal 8 site in Cloud Foundry.
-Folks just getting started with [cloud.gov](https://cloud.gov) should find this an eye-poppingly simple route from “I have a cloud.gov account” to “I have a production-worthy Drupal site running on a FedRAMP-authorized CSP that I understand how to update, just waiting for me to customize it”.
+Folks just getting started with [cloud.gov](https://cloud.gov) can use this as a path from “I have a cloud.gov account” to “I have a production-worthy Drupal site running on a FedRAMP-authorized CSP that I understand how to update, just waiting for me to customize it”.

 The code examples target [cloud.gov](https://cloud.gov) but are easily adapted for any Cloud Foundry target that provides MySQL and object storage (_a la_ AWS's S3).